 A finer position could not have been selected for the erection of a fortress.
 The height upon which it is reared is a rock of new red sandstone, which on the north and east sides forms a precipice of about 110 metres.
 From the castle there is a remarkable view of the estuary and of the River Mersey, Delamere Forest, the Staffordshire and Derby Moors, the Peckforton Hills and the Wrekin, while in clear weather the mountains of North Wales are sometimes visible.

-Beeston Castle is a Scheduled Ancient Monument, owned by English Heritage.
+Beeston Castle is a Scheduled Ancient Monument.
 It is rumoured that treasure belonging to Richard II lies undiscovered in the castle grounds, but the many searches that have been carried out have failed to find any trace of it.
 During the 18th century the site was used as a quarry.

 Copyright, licence, research and article source information.